ibelab/tatiana-android-app/README.md

 - trading period

 4. General requirements for the robot.
-- the best working time of the robot should not e
+- the best working time of the robot should not exc